saepark/saepark.github.io/index.md

 - Gender Effects on Knowledge Sourcing through Digital Tools vs. Social Channels
 - Work Disruptions and the Dynamics of Intrafirm Knowledge Flows

-how work disruptions from the pandemic affect intra-organizational knowledge flows and performance outcomes by using digital trace data to track the evolution of knowledge networks over time.

 ---

 ## Teaching